 A person who is non-binary does not identify as unambiguously male or female.
 Non-binary people can consider themselves both male and female – or neither of the two.

 Rainbow family (LGBT family)

 Refers to a family with children where one or more of the parents belong in a sexual or gender minority.
 Rainbow families come in all forms: they can be single-parent families, families with two parents, or families with different types of co-parenting settings where parenting is divided between different family units.
 The definition of the term is fluid and closely connected to the self-definition of families.

 Stereotypes are rigid conceptions of different groups of people and their characteristics, often based on generalizations and oversimplifications.
 Even though generalizations are needed in order to facilitate discussion, stereotypes are often connected to prejudice and racism.
 Stereotypes can also be positive and can be employed when constructing one’s identity.

-Gender, on the other hand, is always socially constructed.
+Gender can be looked at from several perspectives.
+Gender is always socially constructed.
 It is a term that refers to the cultural and social conceptions that have traditionally been associated with masculinity and femininity in a society.
 These conceptions are concretely mirrored in the way men’s and women’s gender roles have traditionally been seen.
 Gender roles change in time and are culture-specific as demonstrated by the improvements in women’s rights in the 20th century, for instance.
 Cultural habits allow different things for different people.
 For instance, in some cultures with rigid gender roles, it is common for male friends to be affectionate with each other, hold hands, and kiss goodbye.